stettdev/diserver/README.md

-# D:Server - backend for Disconomy bot
+# Diserver - backend for Disconomy bot